ppy/osu-wiki/wiki/FAQ/en.md

 ##### Fruit trails
 ![Fruit trails][Fruit trails image]

 Fruit trails are the sliders of osu!catch.
-A typical fruit trail will contains two fruits (start and end), droplets (sliderpath), juice droplet (sliderticks), and more fruits for each repeat points along with a reversed sliderpath.
+A typical fruit trail will contains two fruits (start and end), droplets (sliderpath), juice drop (sliderticks), and more fruits for each repeat points along with a reversed sliderpath.
 Droplet gives 10pt each and treated as 50 in result screen.
-Juice droplet gives 30pt each, increment combo by 1, and treated as 100 in result screen.
+Juice drop gives 30pt each, increment combo by 1, and treated as 100 in result screen.

-Missing the juice droplet will break the combo (as it is a slidertick), but missing the droplet will not break the combo.
+Missing the juice drop will break the combo (as it is a slidertick), but missing the droplet will not break the combo.
 However, missed droplets will not be shown in the local result screen, but will be shown in the website's leaderboard as _Miss Droplet_.
 Miss Droplet notably affects accuracy (missed out the droplet, which is a 50) and score (10pt for each droplet missed).

 ##### Bananas
 ![Bananas][Bananas image]